cose-wg/HPKE/draft-ietf-cose-hpke.md

 for better readability.
 It uses the following algorithm
 combination:

-- At layer 0 AES-GCM-128 is used for encryption of the detached ciphertext.
+- At layer 0 AES-128-GCM is used for encryption of plaintext "This is the content.", which is not included in the structure (i.e. transmitted in detached form).
 - At the recipient structure at layer 1, the key encapsulation mechanism DHKEM(P-256, HKDF-SHA256) with AES-128-GCM (as the AEAD) and HKDF-SHA256 as the KDF is used.